-- Written response detailing how proposed development achieves the objectives and requirements of this schedule. - A schedule of materials and colours, as appropriate. - A landscape plan, prepared by a suitably qualified professional, including details of initial maintenance to establishment. - A lighting plan, which provides location and details of external lighting, as appropriate. - For new buildings, the location and size of future signs, as appropriate.
+- Written response detailing how proposed development achieves the objectives and requirements of this schedule. - A schedule of materials and colours, as appropriate. - A landscape plan, prepared by a suitably qualified professional, including details of initial maintenance to establishment. - A lighting plan, which provides location and details of external lighting, as appropriate. - For new buildings, the location of signs, as appropriate.